NATIONAL HUMANITIES INSTITUTE

 Claes G. Ryn, Chairman

 Claes Ryn is Professor of Politics at The Catholic University of America where he was also RynChairman of his Department for six years.
+In April 2011 the University honored him with the Achievement in Research Faculty Award.
 In 1992 the Graduate Students Association named him Outstanding Graduate Professor in the University.
 Ryn has also taught at the University of Virginia and Georgetown University.
 His fields of teaching and research include ethics and politics; politics and culture; and the history of Western political thought.
 Ryn is Editor of the academic journal Humanitas.
 Born and raised in Sweden, he is widely published on both sides of the Atlantic.
 His many books include America the Virtuous; Democracy and the Ethical Life; Will, Imagination and Reason; and The New Jacobinism: Can Democracy Survive?, each of which has received much attention and acclaim in the United States, Europe, and elsewhere.
 Ryn's articles appear in leading journals, magazines and newspapers.
 He lectures widely and is a frequent guest on television and radio.
 In 2000 he was invited by Peking University to give a lecture series as "Distinguished Foreign Scholar."
 The book based on those lectures, Unity Through Diversity, was published in Chinese by Beijing University Press in 2001.
 Ryn was elected president of the Philadelphia Society for 2001-2002.
 Publications

-Joseph Baldacchino for a quarter of a century has divided his time between journalistic and scholBaldacchinoarly writing.
-He is Editor of the academic journal Humanitas and was for many years a Washington reporter and editor, in which capacity he addressed most aspects of national policy and politics but with particular emphasis on ethical and cultural issues.
+Joseph Baldacchino is a Senior Scholar at NHI and Editor of the academic journal Humanitas Baldacchino and was for many years a Washington reporter and editor, in which capacity he addressed most aspects of national policy and politics but with particular emphasis on ethical and cultural issues.
 Baldacchino is author of Economics and the Moral Order and, with others, Irving Babbitt in Our Time, as well as editor of Educating for Virtue.
 His present writing project, with others, is a constitutional history of the United States entitled Who We Are: The Story of America's Constitution.
+Baldacchino is vice president of the Academy of Philosophy and Letters.
+He serves on the board of the Committee for the Republic and on the advisory board of the College of Liberal Arts at Mount St. Mary's University.
 Publications

 Mark L. Melcher, Treasurer